 The federal government reforms laws and regulations by enacting new legislation and proposing new rules to implement the legislation.
-Reforms can stem from government oversight organizations’ recommendations, including from both DOI’s Office of Inspector General and the Government Accountability Office.
-Below are reforms following the Deep Water Horizon oil spill, recent findings from government oversight organizations, and proposed rules.
+Reforms are recommended by oversight organizations, such as the Inspector General or the Government Accountability Office.

-In the aftermath of the Deep Water Horizon oil spill in the Gulf of Mexico in 2010, the federal government overhauled the oversight of DOI’s leasing, regulation, and collection of revenue for oil and gas extraction on the Outer Continental Shelf.
-DOI’s post Deepwater Horizon reorganization separated and established independent oversight for offshore leasing (i.e., BOEM), offshore safety and environmental enforcement (i.e., BSEE), and the collection and accountability of the revenue generated from natural resource development on federal and Indian lands through the creation of the Office of Natural Resources Revenue (i.e., ONRR).
+In the aftermath of the Deepwater Horizon oil spill in the Gulf of Mexico in 2010, the federal government changed the oversight of the Department of the Interior's leasing, regulation, and collection of revenue for oil and gas extraction on the Outer Continental Shelf.
+The post-Deepwater Horizon reorganization separated and established independent oversight for offshore leasing (BOEM), offshore safety and environmental enforcement (BSEE), and the collection and accountability of the revenue generated from natural resource development on federal and Indian lands through the creation of the Office of Natural Resources Revenue (ONRR).

-When the Secretary of the Interior announced the creation of ONRR in May 2010 and the elimination of the former Minerals Management Service in June 2010, the goal was to fundamentally restructure the government’s mineral leasing, regulatory, and revenue collection agencies.
-The Secretary wanted to:
+When the Secretary of the Interior announced the creation of ONRR in May 2010 and the elimination of the former Minerals Management Service in June 2010, the goals were to:

 - Separate the three responsibilities of leasing, regulation, and revenue collection